How Far is San Diego from LA: Driving, By Plane, Train or Bus Itinerary

 Option 2: Another route one can take is from LAX via Hwy.
 1, the coastal highway; follow it south.
 This road follows the coast and goes through the quaint little beach towns with shops, boutiques, restaurants, exciting night life and more.
 Hwy.
 1 will converge with I-5 at Dana Point.

 Option 3: A third car route is possible.
 Take Hwy.
 91 to I-15 and head south at Corona.
-This route will take one through wine country.
+This route took us through wine country.

 Historic Downton at night, San Diego